clightning4j/lite-bitcoin-rpc/README.md

 > We live in a world where robots can drive a car, so we shouldn't just write code, we should write elegant code.

-This repository use [google-java-format](https://github.com/sherter/google-java-format-gradle-plugin) to maintains the code of the repository elegant, so before submit the code check the Java format with the following command on the root of the directory
+This repository use [google-java-format](https://github.com/sherter/google-java-format-gradle-plugin) to maintains the code of the repository elegant, so before submitting the code check the Java format with the following command on the root of the directory

 ```bash
 ./gradlew verifyGoogleJavaFormat
 ```

-It any error are reported please run the following command to try to fix it
+If any error are reported please run the following command to try to fix it

 ```bash
 ./gradlew googleJavaFormat
 ```

-p.s: The gradle plugin work with all the JDK version >= 9 (or better with java byte code version compatible with the version  55.0)
+p.s: The gradle plugin works with all the JDK versions >= 9 (or better with java byte code version compatible with the version  55.0)

-For more details about the JDK support see the [this issue](https://github.com/sherter/google-java-format-gradle-plugin/issues/58) and to know more about the Google Java code Style see the [this reference](https://google.github.io/styleguide/javaguide.html)
+For more details about the JDK support see [this issue](https://github.com/sherter/google-java-format-gradle-plugin/issues/58) and to know more about the Google Java code Style see [this reference](https://google.github.io/styleguide/javaguide.html)

 ## Support
 - [3BQ8qbn8hLdmBKEjt1Hj1Z6SiDsnjJurfU](bitcoin:3BQ8qbn8hLdmBKEjt1Hj1Z6SiDsnjJurfU)